mbevand/covid19-age-stratified-ifr/README.md

 We assume that these 6 536 deaths were distributed proportionally—not equally—among age
 brackets, which seems to be a reasonable assumption.

+Regarding the specificity of the commercial test used (COVID-19 IgG Rapid Test Cassette by Zhejiang Orient Gene Biotech Co Ltd) we found various claims, all 100% or close, so no significant false positives are expected:

+* 100% claimed by the manufacturer ([serosurvey][sero], page 3)
+* 100% measured by the Ministry of Health ([serosurvey][sero], page 3)
+* 99.2% measured by a [third-party][hoffman]

+However the sensitivity is more uncertain:

+* 97% claimed by the manufacturer ([serosurvey][sero], page 3)
+* 79% measured by the Ministry of Health ([serosurvey][sero], page 3)
+* 93.1% measured by a [third-party][hoffman]

+So a false negative rate anywhere from 3% to 21% could be possible, and we think it is premature to adjust IFR calculations given the exact sensitivity is not known.

 # Applying the age-stratified IFR to other countries

 The script `calc_ifr.py` is also able to apply the age-stratified IFR to